alcomposer/fabric_old_using_drops_template/ROADMAP.md

   - [ ] clear bufer (button)
 - [x] Grain playback control:
   - [x] Density
+    - Option to adjust Density in Hz or Beats
+    - Possibly have two seperate controls, and allow syncing between to allow ramping effects
   - [x] Readhead speed
   - [ ] Readhead sync to writehead (to use Fabric as a set'n'forget effect)
   - [ ] Readhead sync to writehead offset (as above)